- What Is a Wireless Power Bank?

 Compatible Devices List

-• iPhone models that support wireless charging (such as iPhone 8 and above)
+iPhone models that support wireless charging (such as iPhone 12 and above for magnetic charging)

 After confirming that your device is compatible with the Qi wireless charging protocol, you can experience the ease of wireless charging.
 Most devices nowadays are compatible with this technology, although older devices may need a separate wireless charging receiver to be compatible with wireless charging.
 It's therefore important to verify the compatibility of the devices before buying a wireless power bank.